Parent and Supporter Toolbox

 Asking for help is a strategy for success; it’s not a sign of failure.

-If parents support this message, students will be more likely to make help-seeking part of their behavior.
-They will develop the confidence to go to their professors’ office hours and say, “I don’t understand this,” or “I want to clarify something you said in class.”
+If parent and supporters encourage students to ask for help, even if your student didn't mention needing it, students are more likely to make help-seeking part of their behavior.
+They will develop the confidence to go to their professors’ office hours and say, “I don’t understand this”, or “I want to clarify something you said in class”.

 Refer your student to the resources listed below as needed.